-If you know about some sort of fraud you should speak with a whistleblower lawyer York, PA trusts.
+If you know about some sort of fraud you should speak with a whistleblower lawyer King of Prussia, PA trusts.
 Whistleblower laws are extremely complex and your rights my wildly vary depending on the circumstances.
 Did you know that Pennsylvania does not have its own whistleblower statute that mirrors the False Claims Act (FCA), but city of Philadelphia has one.
 Federal False Claims Act (FCA), are cases that are commonly referred to as “whistleblowing cases” but they may not even be actionable at all, so it’s best to speak with a whistleblower law firm with a track record of success.
-A whistleblower lawyer in York, PA at Brown, LLC (formerly JTB Law Group, LLC) is an experienced whistleblower lawyers led by a former FBI Special Agent.
+A whistleblower lawyer in King of Prussia, PA at Brown, LLC (formerly JTB Law Group, LLC) is an experienced whistleblower lawyers led by a former FBI Special Agent.

 It’s not just determining whether you have an actionable qui tam, aka whistleblower case, it’s knowing how to file and where to file and all the little secrets to put it in court under seal so the Defendant doesn’t get wind of the case.

 The Commonwealth of Pennsylvania lacking an actionable statute for the False Claims Act should not be a deterrent to trying to file a case if you know of someone defrauding the government, as a whistleblower lawyer in King of Prussia, PA.
 There is still the FCA, SEC whistleblower laws, CFTC whistleblower laws, IRS whistleblower laws, the city of Philadelphia whistleblower laws and a smattering of wats to protect individuals who know information about corruption.

 A classical whistleblower case under the FCA involves allegations of defrauding the federal or state government in which the person relating the claim on behalf of the government otherwise known as the relator can obtain up to 30% of the amount recovered.